ejlok1/Keras-Serve-Digit/README.md

 - Enable app to work on tablets and smartphones
 - Get it to work on Dockers (and gRPC)
 - Get it to work on Kubeflow
+- Check again to see if GCP actually charges me for hosting this.... time will tell I suppose
+- Deploy the real project, but that probably will be another seperate repository